warrenbailey/jx-app-jacoco/README.md

 NOTE: The syntax of this command is evolving and will change.

-Upon successful installation, you should see jx-app-jacoco in the list of pods (`kubectel get pods`) running in your cluster - it will be called `jx-app-jacoco-jx-app-jacoco`.
+Upon successful installation, you should see jx-app-jacoco in the list of pods (`kubectl get pods`) running in your cluster - it will be called `jx-app-jacoco-jx-app-jacoco`.

-NOTE: The name repetition is a common pattern in Helm.
+NOTE: The name repetition is a typical pattern in Helm.

 ## Usage